 As some of you already know I can cook, but I am not much of a baker.
 What I am in fact, is a determined soul that will try everything once or twice specially if it means I can feed us something healthier (grin) –This time pumpkin-apple muffins it was.

 So there I was Saturday night wondering….
 How can I come up with a low carb pumpkin-apple muffin that is gluten, sugar and grain free?
 Well, not so easy being that I rarely bake.
-However, since making life style changes requires some effort and a positive attitude–I took the plunge.
-I remembered seeing these amazing looking muffins by Amy from Super Healthy Kids (hers look much prettier though), and then the light bulb came up, I can attempt to make those beauties[Thanks Amy].
+However, since making life style changes requires some effort and a positive attitude–I took on the challenge.
+I remembered seeing these amazing looking muffins by Amy from Super Healthy Kids , and then the light bulb came up, I can attempt to make those beauties[Thanks Amy].

 My Pumpkin-Apple Muffins Gluten Free,Sugar Free, Grain Free were adapted from Amys recipe, but I’ve made some substantial changes to make it somewhat of a Low Glycemic Index muffin.